pk-470/Supermod/README.md

 - Checking for double submissions
 - Checking whether the user has already submitted an album or not
 - Splitting newsletter albums by genre
+- Halting submissions for later consideration
+- Removing old submission whenever the user indicates for it to be replaced

 Currently working on: